Bath, Great Britain – The city of flowers

 Official delegations from both twin cities visit each other regularly.
 Besides the lively exchange in the fields of youth, culture and sports, there are numerous private connections.

-- Student exchange between Ricarda-Huch-Schule and King Edward's School as well as between IGS Franzsches Feld and Ralph Allen School
+- Student exchange between Ricarda-Huch-Schule and King Edward's School

 - Exchange between Heinrich Büssing School and Bath College